erisdisqordia/pleroma-fe/README.md

 ![screenshot](https://my.mixtape.moe/kjzioz.PNG)

+# For Translators

+To translate Pleroma, add your language to i18n/messages.js.
+Pleroma will set your language by your browser locale, but you can temporarily force it in the code by changing the locale in main.js.

 # FOR ADMINS

 You don't need to build Pleroma yourself.
 Check out https://git.pleroma.social/pleroma/pleroma-fe/wikis/dual-boot-with-qvitter to see how to run Pleroma and Qvitter at the same time.